China interbank market sees an improvement in liquidity levels in July as half-year regulatory hurdles pass.

 The higher the index reading, the tighter liquidity appears to survey participants.

-The People’s Bank of China conducted CNY100 billion MLF in May, offsetting the equivalent maturity.
-PBOC drained net CNY10 billion via its open market operation as of May 24, MNI calculated.
+The People’s Bank of China conducted CNY100 billion MLF in July, offsetting the equivalent maturity.
+PBOC drained net CNY72 billion via its open market operation as of July 26, MNI calculated.

-The PBOC Policy Bias Index edged down to 42.2 in May from in 45.0 April, with 84.4% of the participants seeing policy remaining on hold.
+The PBOC Policy Bias Index edged down to 35.9 in July, from 40.6 in June, with nearly three-quarters of survey participants seeing current policy on hold and another the rest seeing a looser stance.

-The Guidance Clarity Index stood at 59.4 in May, picking up from the previous 53.3.
-The continued high level of the reading underlines a satisfaction in the market in understanding the central bank’s actions.
+The Guidance Clarity Index stood at 59.4 in July, picking up from 56.3 last month.
+The high level of the reading underlines the market’s current understanding of the central bank’s action.

-The 7-Day Repo Rate Index slipped to 40.6 from 53.3, with rates expected to decline due to the abundance of funds.
-The 7-day weighted average interbank repo rate for depository institutions (DR007) closed at 1.5435% Tuesday.
+The 7-Day Repo Rate Index edged down to 51.6 from 60.9 reading, with rates expected not to deviate from policy rate by 59.4% participants.
+The 7-day weighted average interbank repo rate for depository institutions (DR007) closed at 1.5766% Tuesday.